yk-tanigawa/rocker-ultra/README.md

 ```
 IMAGE=rocker/rstudio:3.5.3 ./rstudio.sh
 ```
-As long as there is a corresponding versioned container provided by Rocker, most common R versions should work.
+As long as there is a corresponding versioned container provided by Rocker, the most common R versions should work.

-Note that by default the script uses a custom image based on `rocker/rstudio` (`pansapiens/rocker-seurat:4.1.1-4.0.4`) that has the Seurat package and require dependencies pre-installed.
+Note that by default the script uses a custom image based on `rocker/geospatial` (`yosuketanigawa/rocker-geospatial-seurat:4.2.0-4.3.0`) that has the Seurat package and required dependencies pre-installed as in [Seurat's official Docker image](https://github.com/satijalab/seurat-docker).
+Please see the [Rocker images documentation](https://rocker-project.org/images/) for the base image and [`Dockerfile`](/dockerfiles/rocker-geospatial-seurat/4.2.0-4.3.0/Dockerfile).

 ----

-## Tunnelling to an M3 compute node
+## Tunneling to an M3 compute node

 _Now some very specific instructions, for users of the M3 / MASSIVE HPC cluster_

 You should run your RStudio session on a compute node, via a SLURM job submission, then SSH tunnel to that compute node.

-Just commandline, without using `~/.ssh/config`:
+Just command line, without using `~/.ssh/config`:
 ```bash
 # on login node, in tmux/screen (or adapt to sbatch)
 srun --mem=1G --time=0-12:00 --job-name=my-rstudio ./rstudio.sh